daveyarwood/blog.djy.io/_posts/2014-07-09-whys-guide-to-ruby-in-clojure-part-5.md

 (double-open [x "idea1.txt", y "idea2.txt"]
   (str (first (line-seq x)) " | " (first (line-seq y))))
+{% endhighlight %}

-; the Ruby example uses the "readline" function, which returns one line and ; essentially "keeps track" of where you are in the file/URL/whatever object so ; that a subsequent call to "readline" will return the next line.
-Clojure has a ; similar function called "read-line" that works on stream objects, however it's ; not idiomatic to the functional programming style that Clojure promotes.
-The ; "line-seq" function returns a lazy sequence of all lines in a reader object, so ; it's more idiomatic to perform sequence operations on a "line-seq."
-Because the ; sequence is lazy, it's no less performant than using "read-line" because you ; still aren't consuming the entire sequence at once unless you need to do so.
+The Ruby version of the above example uses the `readline` function, which returns one line and essentially "keeps track" of where you are in the file/URL/whatever object so that a subsequent call to `readline` will return the next line.
+Clojure has a similar function called `read-line` that works on stream objects, however it's not idiomatic to the functional programming style that Clojure promotes.
+The `line-seq` function returns a lazy sequence of all lines in a reader object, so it's more idiomatic to perform sequence operations on a `line-seq`.
+Because the sequence is lazy, it's no less performant than using `read-line` because you still aren't consuming the entire sequence at once unless you need to do so.

+{% highlight clojure %}
 ; ex.
 10:
 (ns ex.preeventualist
   (:require [clojure.java.io :as io]